 Advanced Analytics on Huge Amounts of Data

-Heap automatically captures every activity of every visitor and user of a customer’s website or iOS application so their customers can easily and immediately perform queries on the data.
+Heap automatically captures every activity of every visitor and user of a customer’s website, iOS, and android application, so that Heap's customers can easily and immediately perform queries on the data.
 Citus has enabled Heap to offer customers very advanced query capabilities.
 For example, an analyst could define a cohort as “users who have uploaded a photo and have logged in three times in the last week and accepted a friend request in the last month,” and then filter a conversion funnel for people in that cohort.

 Both existing customers and prospects are responding to these capabilities with tremendous excitement.
 “Thanks to Citus, we’re powering a product that is really kind of magical for a lot of customers,” said Robinson.
 “The speed and performance of our database make it possible for them to immediately perform truly advanced analytics on any user activities they want to explore.
 All the data is already there.”

 Cost-effective Scaling and Analytics